wiremoons/passgen/README.md

 ## To Do

-The following enhancements are planned - see the source code also for any other *TODO* suggestions:
+The following enhancements are planned in the future:

 - TODO - maybe check for newer version and update if needed?
+- TODO - add support for tags and better versioning
+- TODO - maybe check for newer version and update if needed?
+- TODO - move large passmap to separate file to keep code and data separate
+- TODO - review help text output and handle a different way?

 ## License